Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 - The goal of user interface design is to make the user's interaction as simple and efficient as possible, in terms of accomplishing user goals (user-centred design).

 # Roles for Skill
+- UI designer
+- UI/UX designer
+- Product designer
+- Front-end developer

 # Work Related to Skill (Related Activities and Artifacts)
+1. Graphics User Interface designing for devices of different platforms
+2. Prototyping of actual software to be developed to verify the and reevaluate the requirements
+3. The manifestation of user flow and user interaction in various aspects of the software

 # Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video)
 # Role of Academia or Industry in Cultivating the Skill
 # Tools Supporting the Skill